nickangtc/nickang-blog-gatsby/content/blog/2021-06-06-how-i-was-nudged-to-drive-better/index.md

 ---
-title: "How I was nudged to driver better"
+title: "How I was nudged to drive better"
 date: "2021-06-06"
 excerpt: "Nudge theory in action in a car dashboard."
 tags: ["Tech"]